What Are Evidence Based Practices in ABA Therapy?

 In the age of the Internet, anything can be found with a quick Google search.
 While this can be highly convenient, we open ourselves up to finding resources that are not always credible.
 For example, many treatments for Autism Spectrum Disorder have been circulating, some proven to work, and others do not have the same scientific reliability.
+Treatments that are trusted and used in ABA are known as Evidence Based Practices in Autism.

-Treatments that are trusted and used in ABA are known as Evidence Based Practices.
 These treatments are backed by a great deal of research, involve communication across providers, families, and insurance companies, and consider client values.

 Here are some common practices used in ABA: